dira/railsgirls.github.com/_posts/2014-05-30-app-bucharest.markdown

 rails server
 {% endhighlight %}

 Open [http://localhost:3000](http://localhost:3000) in your browser.
-You should see "Welcome aboard" page, which means that the generation of your new app worked correctly.
+You should see the "Welcome aboard" page, which means that the generation of your new app worked correctly.

 Going back to the Terminal window, notice that now the command prompt is not visible because the Rails server took control of the window.
 To return to the normal command prompt, hit `CTRL-C` in the terminal to quit the server.